 Rudi Wallace – Grants Coordinator

 Born in Vancouver, Rudi moved to Victoria with his family in 1991.
 Growing up on the island, he developed a deep love for the west coast and the vibrant region that Victoria continues to become.
 Heavily involved in the non-profit and social justice community in Victoria, he completed his BA at the University of Victoria in Political Science before going on to complete a bilingual graduate degree at the University of Ottawa, specializing in Community Development and Post-Colonial Studies.
 Rudi brings 5 years of non-profit leadership experience with an in-depth understanding of grant writing, social enterprise and non-profit management to his role as Grants Coordinator.
-In his spare time, he loves going to the movies, travelling, reading and volunteering with refugee resettlement.
+In his spare time, he loves going to the movies, travelling, reading and volunteering.

 Kyle Wells – Communications Specialist